NobleSpartan6/greenpath/README.md

 # Green Path Homepage

 Welcome to Green Path, an educational portal designed for students at Cornell University.
 The website offers a platform to explore courses, understand major requirements, and connect with sustainability initiatives through Living Labs.
-This project is structured as a single-page application (SPA) using React and Material-UI.
+This project is structured using React and Material-UI.

 ## Table of Contents